RamonitoWong/Portfolio/Systems Engineering Project 1/README.md

-# Autonomous LIMO Robot Navigation
+# Autonomous LIMO Robot Navigation and Arena Creation
-*Replicating the Rain Vortex at Jewel*

 ## 🎯 **Project Goal**
 Program the LIMO robot to navigate autonomously through a custom arena inspired by Jewel’s Rain Vortex, using: